+EXAMINATION
-EXAMINATION examinations may be utilized for infrequent or limited volume examinations etc.)

-(i.e. myelography, computed tomography CT Head competency, headwork, clinical
+examinations may be utilized for infrequent or limited volume examinations (i.e. myelography, computed tomography CT Head competency, headwork, etc.)

+FAILURE OF
-FAILURE OF Failure of graded and terminal competencies will occur at the point that the

-COMPETENCY instructor realizes that a student's actions will result in a repeat radiograph.
+Failure of graded and terminal competencies will occur at the point that the clinical instructor realizes that a student's actions will result in a repeat radiograph.
 This, of course, must be pre-exposure.